Davej66/moving-forward/README.md

 ## Deploying Locally

-1. In the repository click on the "use this template" it will open in a new window with you being required t give the new repository a name.
+1. In the repository click on the "use this template" it will open in a new window with you being required to give the new repository a name.
 Select public or private and then the create button.
 2. When the new repository has been created select Gitpod to open.
-3. When this completes you will be required to import the requirememts using te following;
+3. When this completes you will be required to import the requirememts using the following;

 &emsp;&emsp;&emsp;pip3 install -r requirements.txt